CharredPicks

 6. Push Through to Tenderness (4-6 more hours)

-7. The Hardest Part - Resting (1-2 hours)
+7. The Hardest Part (1-2 hours)

 Wrap your finished brisket in old towels and place it in a cooler (no ice).
 Let it rest for at least 1 hour, preferably 2.
-This lets the juices redistribute and the meat relax.
+This lets juices redistribute and the meat relax.

-Tips from the Backyard
+Tips from Hard-Won Experience

 FAQs